Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-forms-date-input-elements.md

 ## Time and Datetime

-Follow the same pattern for type=”time” and type=”datetime”.
+Follow the same pattern for type="time" and type="datetime".
 The browser will show a visual picker and you can specify min and max values… great stuff!

-## Next Episode!
+## Next Episode

-In my next episode on HTML5 forms I’m going to cover [number related inputs](/blog/2011/05/html-5-forms-number-input-elements/).
+In my next episode on HTML5 forms I'm going to cover [number related inputs](/blog/2011/05/html-5-forms-number-input-elements/).